You’re not on your own

 Support in Leeds for men

 If any of that sounds familiar, you’re not alone.
-There’s support in Leeds that understands men’s experiences.
+There’s support in Leeds that understands men’s experiences, and it works.

 Some services in Leeds are made especially for men, or work in ways that many men find helpful.

-- Men’s Health Unlocked (MHU) – a network of support, activities, and community groups for men in Leeds.
+- Men’s Health Unlocked (MHU) – a network of support, activities, and community groups for men in Leeds and Let’s Unlock – their directory of activities

 - Andy’s Man Club – free talking groups for men, open every Monday evening across Leeds.